somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 \end{align}
 $$

 Policies are just the best action from a given state and Q-values represent actions!
 So policies should really be extracted from Q-values not state values.
 What if we learn the Q-values through sampling instead of the state values?
 What would the sample look like?
-Well since the value of a state is just is just the max of the Q-values, it's no surprise that they are very similar.
+Well since the value of a state is just the max of the Q-values, it's no surprise that they are very similar.

 $$
 \begin{align}